-The University of Georgia College of Veterinary Medicine is pleased to announce that in 2006, it once again received full accreditation from the American Veterinary Medical Association Council on Education.
-Our next accreditation site visit will be in 2013.
+The University of Georgia College of Veterinary Medicine is pleased to announce that in 2013, it once again received full accreditation from the American Veterinary Medical Association Council on Education.

-The AVMA COE uses clearly defined standards for accreditation to evaluate DVM education programs, including areas of organization, physical facilities and equipment, clinical resources, library and information resources, programs and curriculum, admissions policies, faculty qualifications and research programs.
+The AVMA COE uses clearly defined standards to evaluate veterinary medical education programs, including facilities, clinical resources, curriculum, faculty and research programs.
 The standards are interpreted and applied by the COE to each college in relation to its mission.

-The accreditation process takes about one year.
-This includes a six-month self-study which is reviewed by the site team prior to a five-day visit to the college.
-After the visit, the site team files a report to the AVMA COE, and six to nine months later the COE votes on whether to award full accreditation or limited accreditation.
+The accreditation process takes about one year, which includes a comprehensive self-study that is reviewed by the site team prior to a five-day visit to the College.
+After the visit, the site team files a report to the AVMA COE.
+The Council then votes on whether to award full accreditation or limited accreditation.
+The COE site team reviews everything in the College that relates to DVM students’ education.

-"The site visit team looks at everything in the college that relates to DVM student instruction," Allen said.
-"They conduct extensive interviews of faculty, staff and students, and evaluate programs to determine that our students are receiving the best professional veterinary training possible."
+“They conduct extensive interviews of faculty, staff and students, and evaluate programs to determine that our students are receiving the best professional veterinary education possible,” said Allen.

 Visit the Office for Academic Affairs website for information on the College’s board examination pass rates.